Pushing an App

-- Starts the app
+- Run the

 All required app resources are uploaded.
 For example, you may need to include a database driver.

 - The API endpoint for your PWS installation.
 Also known as the target